munificent/craftinginterpreters/book/types-of-values.md

 There is a third category next to "statically typed" and "dynamically typed":
 **"unityped"**.
 In that category, all variables have a single type, usually a machine register integer.
-Languages like this aren't common today, but some Forths and BCPL, the language that inspired C, were unityped.
+Unityped languages aren't common today, but some Forths and BCPL, the language that inspired C, worked like this.

 </aside>

 In this chapter, we'll get dynamic typing working by introducing two new types, Booleans and `nil`.
-While those aren't super complex types, they force us to define a value representation that can handle values of different types.
+While those aren't super interesting, they force us to figure out how our value representation handles values of different types.

 ## Tagged Unions